goschtl/zope/zc.async/branches/dev/src/zc/async/README.txt

 ---------

 You can register callbacks to handle the result of a job, whether a Failure or another result.

-These callbacks can be thought of as the "except" "else" or "finally" clauses of a "try" statement.
-Each callback receives the job's current result as input, and its output becomes the job's new result (and therefore the input of the next callback, if any).
+Note that, unlike callbacks on a Twisted deferred, these callbacks do not change the result of the original job.
+Since callbacks are jobs, you can chain results, but generally callbacks for the same job all get the same result as input.

-Note that, during execution of a callback, there is no guarantee that the callback will be processed on the same machine as the main call.
-Also, the ``local`` functions will not work.
+Also ote that, during execution of a callback, there is no guarantee that the callback will be processed on the same machine as the main call.
+Also, some of the ``local`` functions, discussed below, will not work as desired.

 Here's a simple example of reacting to a success.